-This in-depth training manual or outline (updated January 2019) covers how Supplemental Needs Trusts work (both individual and pooled), when an asset or lump sum may be deposited into an SNT.
+This in-depth training manual or outline (updated August 2022) covers how Supplemental Needs Trusts work (both individual and pooled), when an asset or lump sum may be deposited into an SNT.
 For Community Medicaid only, income may also be placed into an SNT.
 Explains how lump sums and SNTs affect eligibility for SSI, Medicaid, Section 8, SCRIE/DRIE, SNAP, Temporary or Public Cash Assistance/HASA, and other public benefits, including new rules on the Veteran's Pension.

 The 2019 edition includes:

 Other information about Pooled Income Trusts - See Related Articles below.